thirumurthis/Learnings/Jaeger/install_jaeger.md

 >
 > `all-in-one` mode is mostly used for local development and data is held in memory.
 >
 > For production, it is better to use `production` mode.
-Refer Jaeger documentation for more detals.
+Refer Jaeger documentation for more details.

-#### Detail installation instruction

 #### KIND configuration